ufuu/FlaskAppCodeDeploy/README.md

 - Fork https://github.com/ufuu/FlaskAppCodeDeploy.git

 ### Step 2
-- Get Terraform code from https://github.com/ufuu/awslambda/tree/master/github_actions_ec2 and change git repo url in script.tpl file(line 14).
+- Get Terraform code from https://github.com/ufuu/awslambda/tree/master/github_actions_ec2 and change the `git repo url` in `script.tpl` file (line 14).
 - Also create an SSH key using ssh-keygen command.

 ### Step 3
 - Now apply the code.
 - This will create our code deploy job along with an auto-scaling group with 2 EC2 instances, running behind an ALB.
-Once setup is created, try accessing ALB url and make sure our app is running
+- Once setup is created, try accessing ALB url and make sure our app is running

 ### Step 4
 - In the repo,Go to Actions and Enable work flow.
 Also create these 2 secrets (Settings-Secrets) which are required to trigger Code Deploy job.